kulkarnisamr/scrabble/README.md

 # scrabble
 A version of scrabble that uses Trie and prints the highest valued words given a dictionary of words and a file with single characters or strings and their tile values

+Note: The final list of words is not lexicographically sorted

 ### How to run
 ```
 make build